 Can’t I Just Use Lip Balm?

-Lip balms and chapstick may help keep your lips soft and moisturized, but if your lips are already dry, chapped, or cracked, you should steer clear!
+Lip balms and chapsticks may help keep your lips soft and moisturized, but if your lips are already dry, chapped, or cracked, you should steer clear!
 They often contain ingredients like alcohol, synthetic fragrances, and added flavorings, which can aggravate dryness and irritation and make things worse.

-Aquaphor is better than chapstick because it moisturizes dry lips and promotes healing, rather than contributing to dryness.
+Aquaphor is better than Chapstick because it moisturizes dry lips and promotes healing, rather than contributing to dryness.

 What Is Slugging?

 Aquaphor is popularly used in slugging, a practice that involves applying a thin layer of an occlusive (like petroleum jelly or Aquaphor) over the top of your skincare products.
 It’s typically done before bed to moisturize skin overnight.
-Learn more about slugging here.

 6 Bonus Tips For Chapped Lips That Dermatologists Swear By